BytesToBits/Cordy/.github/CONTRIBUTING.md

 If your issue or PR doesn't receive response then you can get in touch on [discord](https://discord.gg/kETeDB3)

-### Modyfying
-Ensure that the line endings **do not** get changed, especially for files with a shebang line.

-Commit changes with git or any derived gui tool and push to your branch/fork.

 ### Typing

 Type checking is used in cordy left and right.
 Hence it is important to be